Bobby Witt Jr. Player Props: Royals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 28th in the league with a collective 7.6 strikeouts per nine innings.
+- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.

-- The Rockies have a 5.23 team ERA that ranks 29th among all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.18).

-- Rockies pitchers combine to surrender 75 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- The Rockies give up the fifth-most home runs in baseball (77 total, 1.3 per game).

-- Anderson gets the start for the Rockies, his fourth of the season.
-He is 0-0 with a 1.31 ERA and 10 strikeouts in 20 2/3 innings pitched.
+- Gomber makes the start for the Rockies, his 12th of the season.
+He is 4-4 with a 7.00 ERA and 34 strikeouts in 54 2/3 innings pitched.

-- The righty last appeared on Sunday against the New York Mets, when he threw five innings, allowing one earned run while giving up four hits.
+- The left-hander's last appearance was on Sunday against the New York Mets, when he tossed four innings, surrendering six earned runs while allowing eight hits.

-- In five games this season, the 35-year-old has an ERA of 1.31, with 4.4 strikeouts per nine innings.
-Opponents are hitting .208 against him.
+- In 11 games this season, the 29-year-old has put up a 7.00 ERA and 5.7 strikeouts per nine innings, while allowing a batting average of .291 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.